BoQsc/explaining-windowing-system/README.md

 * Canonical Ubuntu Desktop https://ubuntu.com/download/desktop
 * Canonical Ubuntu Server https://ubuntu.com/download/server

+#### Booting Ubuntu Server installation image
+Right now, after downloading Ubuntu Server you might be wondering what to do with your
+newly downloaded Ubuntu Server installation image.
+The installation image happens to be
+named this way:
+* ubuntu-**19.04**-live-server-**amd64**.iso
+  Which indicates:
+    * Distribution Version: 19.04
+    * Processor Architecture: amd64

+Once you found the installation image that you downloaded.
+You have to consider booting it,
+Booting simply means launching it.
+And there are some ways to do it.
+* You can launch it from USB device such as famous:
+  * USB flash drives
+  * Portable HDD drives
+* In the Older days Optical Disk Drives were also a thing.

 Sources:
 Create a Barebones Linux Desktop GUI without a Display Manager (Even lighter!)